vaikan/paperwork/README.md

 ### Docker Stack

-In order to easily get Paperwork running as a Docker stack, utilizing whichever orchestrator you'd like, this repository comes with a handy Makefile.
+In order to easily get Paperwork running as a Docker stack, utilising whichever orchestrator you'd like, this repository comes with a handy Makefile.
 Let's have a look at it:

 ```bash
 $ make help